demibit/stable-toolkit/README.md

 #### Get image

 This endpoint returns a .png file.
-This url can be local or otherwise, however you'll need to update the next.js config if you want to make it non-local.
+The stored image's id will need to be provided.

 ##### Endpoint

 ```
-GET /image/?path=${imagePath}
+GET /image/?id=${imageId}
 ```

 #### Find image

-Hitting this endpoint will open up explorer with the image selected
+Hitting this endpoint will open up explorer with the image selected.

 ##### Endpoint

 ```
-GET /image/find?path=${imagePath}
+GET /image/find?id=${imageId}
 ```

 #### Get image filters

 Get possible image filters and their range based on data in the database.
+If no images have a particular filter option/attribute, it will not be returned.
+For possible parameters to filter by, see above in `Features in current version`.

 ##### Endpoint